 Situated in the foothills of the Mountains of the Moon, Uganda’s Kibale National Park is at the interface of Central and East Africa, and this extraordinary location has led to an immense diversity of plants and animals.
 The park is home to one of the densest populations of chimpanzees and other primates on the African continent.
 The forest is classified as an Important Bird Area, with 335 bird species, as well as 60 species of mammals and 70 species of reptiles and amphibians.

-Since 2006, the Kibale Fuel Wood Project has been working to protect Kibale National Park from encroachment and deforestation, and to improve the relationship between the National Park and the local people by facilitating energy stability in surrounding villages.
+Since 2006, New Nature Foundation's Kibale Fuel Wood Project has been working to protect Kibale National Park from encroachment and deforestation, and to improve the relationship between the National Park and the local people by facilitating energy stability in surrounding villages.

 Deforestation and Habitat Destruction